codyaverett/memento/README.md

 - My name is Cody Averett.
 - I've been working on software projects at Walmart over the past 13 years.
-- I'm very interested in crypto currency and decentralized technologies
+- I'm very interested in crypto currency and decentralized technologies.
 - I enjoy learning, but mostly love topics related to:
 	- sciences
 	- maths